 Turning our attention to the indices in table 4, which compare the findings in the corpus against the COCA, first a description of each is necessary.
-Those that end in freq are frequency-based indices, those with ttr indicate the type-token ratio and those with attested refer to how many items in the corpus analyzed here exist in the reference corpus.
-All indices are statistically significant (p=.00).
+Those that end in \freq are frequency-based indices, those with \ttr indicating the type-token ratio and those with \attested referring to how many items in the corpus analyzed here exist in the reference corpus.
+All indices are statistically significant (p= .00).

-- 1) All_av_lemma_freq (r= -.693); all_av_construction_freq (r= -.332); all_av_lemma_construction_freq (r= -.706); all_av_approx_collexeme (r= -.279) show inverse correlations.
-The strongest correlation seems to be between lemma, lemma-construction and CEFR levels.
-This suggests that on average as proficiency increases, speakers move away from formulaic, fixed and highly repetitive lemmas and lemma-construction combinations.
-This supports the previous findings (Römer 2019; Goldberg 2006, 45-65).
-As for approx_collexeme, it supports the finding that with improving proficiency, students use less prototypical verbs in the constructions. - 2) All_lemma_ttr (r= .853); all_construction_ttr (r= .829); all_lemma_construction_ttr (r= .850) demonstrate that with increasing proficiency, the type-token ratio per lemma, construction and lemma-construction combinations decrease.
-This indicates a more varied, or perhaps a lexicogrammatically richer output.
-As such, it is possible to argue that construction learning occurs via experience with highly repetitive and prototypical examples at earlier stages (e.g., Goldberg 2006, 69-92), i.e., I gave him a book serves as a prototypical example for the ditransitive construction.

-3) All_lemma_attested (r= .163); all_construction_attested (r= -.541); all_lemma_construction_attested (r= -.725) suggest that as CEFR levels increase, speakers' production of attested items decrease and attested lemmas suggest that as proficiency increases, there are fewer attested lemmas.
-When descriptive statistics are taken into account, while the first two do not demonstrate a considerably big leap between CEFR levels, all_lemma_construction_attested does.
-This might suggest that speakers may be acquiring productivity, resulting in highly schematic constructions, similar to the findings of Römer (2019) in relation to productivity.
-Thus, productivity may be an important factor to research in future L2 studies, especially in relation to producing unconventional constructions.
+- All\av\lemma\freq (r= -.693), all\av\construction\freq (r= -.332), all\av\lemma\ construction\freq (r= -.706) and all\av\approx\collexeme (r= -.279) show inverse correlations.
+The strongest correlation seems to be between lemma, lemmaconstruction and CEFR levels.
+This suggests that on average, as proficiency increases, speakers move away from formulaic, fixed and highly repetitive lemmas and lemma-construction combinations.
+This supports the previous findings (Goldberg 2006, 45-65; Römer 2019).
+As for approx\collexeme, the results support the finding that with improving proficiency, students use less prototypical verbs in constructions. - 2) All\lemma\ttr (r=.853); all\construction\ttr (r=.829) and all\lemma\construction\ttr (r=.850) demonstrate that with increasing proficiency, the type-token ratio per lemma, construction and lemma-construction combinations decrease.
+This indicates a more varied, or perhaps a lexicogrammatically richer, output.
+As such, it is possible to argue that construction learning occurs via experience with highly repetitive and prototypical examples at earlier stages (e.g., Goldberg 2006, 69-92), i.e., I gave him a book serves as a prototypical example for the ditransitive construction. - 3) All\lemma\attested (r= .163), all\construction\attested (r= -.541) and all\lemma\ construction\attested (r= -.725) results suggest that as CEFR levels increase, speakers' production of attested items decreases and attested lemmas data suggests that as proficiency increases, there are fewer attested lemmas.
+When descriptive statistics are taken into account, while the first two do not demonstrate a considerably big leap between CEFR levels, all\lemma\construction\attested does.
+This could suggest that speakers are acquiring productivity, resulting in highly schematic constructions, similar to the findings of Römer (2019) in relation to productivity.
+Thus, productivity may be an important factor to investigate in future L2 studies, especially in relation to producing unconventional constructions.